muellan/metacache/docs/afs.md

 #### Example

-This queries all reads in all FASTA and FASTQ files in `myreads_folder` against database `afs.db`.
+This queries all reads in all FASTA and FASTQ files in `myreads_folder` against database `afs`.
 The individual read mappings are written to `read_mappings.txt` and the abundance analysis to `abund.txt`.
 ```
 metacache query afs myreads_folder -pairfiles \
           -max-cand 4 -hitmin 4 -hitdiff 80 \